gatsbyjs/gatsby/docs/blog/2019-04-03-how-we-think-about-product-at-gatsby/index.md

   - gatsby-inc
 ---

-As a company grows, it will eventually start offering products or services to the community it’s trying to serve.
-It’s an exciting time filled with near constant changes.
+As a company grows, it will eventually start offering products or services to the community it's trying to serve.
+It's an exciting time filled with near constant changes.
 At Gatsby, we realized that this meant we needed to have a better understanding and core philosophy around the products we create.

 So, we blocked out our schedules and met for 3 days over [Zoom](https://zoom.us/), with people calling in from different parts of the USA, Germany, and England to read, workshop, and talk about product.

-On the call, we read excerpts from Marty Cagan’s [_Inspired: How to Create Tech Products Customers Love_](https://svpg.com/inspired-how-to-create-products-customers-love/).
-We’re using a lot of his advice to help create a product organization and product management framework at Gatsby.
+On the call, we read excerpts from Marty Cagan's [_Inspired: How to Create Tech Products Customers Love_](https://svpg.com/inspired-how-to-create-products-customers-love/).
+We're using a lot of his advice to help create a product organization and product management framework at Gatsby.

 ## What is a product and what are Gatsby products?

-After a lot of back and forth, talking through examples, and working through questions, we landed on what we think of as “a product” at Gatsby.
+After a lot of back and forth, talking through examples, and working through questions, we landed on what we think of as "a product" at Gatsby.

 A product is an individual thing (software, hardware, etc.) that facilitates stable customer behaviors and is scalable.